Marketing & Conversion Colors: The Science of High-Converting Design

 Action Color ≠ Brand Color

-Your CTA color should not be your brand's primary color.
+Your CTA color shouldn't be your brand's primary color.

 Brand Colors